Lung transplantation: Lung allocation score

 Before 2005, donor lungs within the United States were allocated by the United Network for Organ Sharing on a first-come, first-served basis to patients on the transplant list.
 This was replaced by the current system, in which prospective lung recipients of age of 12 and older are assigned a lung allocation score or LAS, which takes into account various measures of the patient's health.
 The new system allocates donated lungs according to the immediacy of need rather than how long a patient has been on the transplant list.
 Patients who are under the age of 12 are still given priority based on how long they have been on the transplant waitlist.
 The length of time spent on the list is also the deciding factor when multiple patients have the same lung allocation score.

-Patients who are accepted as good potential transplant candidates must carry a pager with them at all times in case a donor organ becomes available.
-These patients must also be prepared to move to their chosen transplant center at a moment's notice.
-Such patients may be encouraged to limit their travel within a certain geographical region in order to facilitate rapid transport to a transplant center.

 Types of lung transplant

 Lobe

 A lobe transplant is a surgery in which part of a living or deceased donor's lung is removed and used to replace the recipient's diseased lung.
 In living donation, this procedure requires the donation of lobes from two different people, replacing a lung on each side of the recipient.
 Donors who have been properly screened should be able to maintain a normal quality of life despite the reduction in lung volume.
-In deceased lobar transplantation, one donor can provide both lobes.
+In deceased lobar transplantation, one donor can provide both lobes when the donor is larger than the recipient.